 In 1919, the present main building was erected by the Williams Lumber Co and could accommodate sixty guests along with a dining room/kitchen that was built behind the main building on the banks of the Paluxy River.
 A grove of banana trees, which bore fruit, was also planted.
 Dr. Snyder maintained a small zoo where Judy, the ostrich, was the clown and the best loved of the animals.
 People traveled from throughout the United States to the small Texas town for renewal and rejuvenation by way of doses of fine food, relaxation and restorative mineral baths.
 It was declared “the greatest institution in the city of Glen Rose” by the local newspaper in 1924.
 This landmark sanitarium was so successful that during the depression Dr. Snyder’s deposits were credited with saving the Glen Rose bank from bankruptcy.
 Upon Dr. Snyder’s death in 1942, his brother-in-law Dr. Meador bought the Sanitarium and his associates and family continued to run the operation until the early 1970s., when the buildings became boarding houses for construction crews working on the nearby Comanche Peak nuclear plant.

 The property was then left vacant for a number of years until 1981 when Steven and Peggy Allman purchased it along with the neighboring building that was part of the Snyder complex and became the restoration.
 They originally opened the Inn in the 1927 built structure with wide verandas, but shortly after opening the Inn, a guest's cigarette set the Inn on fire, destroying it within two hours.
 They then turned to the original structure of the sanitarium built in 1919 and created it into a 27-room hotel that opened in November 1984 and a year later the property received its Texas Historic Landmark Status.
-The Inn changed ownership to Brinker International and in 1993 the property underwent more renovations which made the Inn into 24 rooms with an expansion of the kitchen area, a lobby remodel and landscape changes.
+The Inn changed ownership to a trust established by Norman Brinker of Brinker International and in 1993 the property underwent more renovations which made the Inn into 24 rooms with an expansion of the kitchen area, a lobby remodel and landscape changes.

 In 1998, Ernest W JR & Shirley A Reinke purchased the Inn and focused their attention on hosting corporate retreats and business meetings.
 After 17 years of operating the Inn on the River, they sold to Michael & Lorraine Linnabery in December of 2015.
 Lorraine had fond memories of being a server in the dining room while she was in high school and Mike loved hosting the guests to the Inn during their tenure.
 In June of 2019, the Inn gained its 5th owner since 1981 and is now owned by Pamela Streeter.